oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

 > **Note** You can choose the names for your resources in most cases.
 It is recommended that you choose names that are unique to your workflow even if you are organizing them by Project.
 This will ensure that there is a system-wide organization for the names, and that you can easily filter based on your own work.
 A sensible approach might be to have it be something like **\<example-name\>-\<your-initials\>-\<resource-type\>**.
 But this is simply a recommendation.
 The specific names will be up to you.

 ### Create Code & Model Repos

+ A deployed Model is used for this example, and the first step in this process is to create Code & Model repos.
+This section explains how to accomplish this.

  > **Note** This step may have been completed in an earlier section of this example.
 If so, skip the steps here and use the Code & Model repo names that you previously created.
 If you need to create a new Code and/or Model repo, follow the instructions at:
  - [Create Code Repo](../readme.md#create-project)
  - [Create Model Repo](../readme.md#create-model-repo)

 ### Create & Launch JupyterLab IDE

+ The Monitor setup is executed from a JupyterLab notebook.
+This section explains how to create and launch the JupyterLab notebook.

  > **Note** This step may have been completed in an earlier section of this example.
 If so, skip the steps here and use the JupyterLab IDE that you previously created.
 If you need to create a new IDE, follow the instructions at:
  - [Create JupyterLab IDE](../readme.md#create-jupyterlab-ide) <br><br>